SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

+<h2>Expressions</h2>

+An expression evaluates to = returns a value. e.g. <code>6</code>, <code>6 * 2</code>, <code>true ? "foo" : "bar"</code>

 <h2>Statements</h2>

+Statements are the fundamental unit of programming in imperative programming languages.
+Statements do not return a value.
+Since statements do not return a value, they either do nothing or cause side effects. var test = 2 + 6; -> side effect of initializing a variable test An expression statement is a statement that consists of a single expression.
 A statement separator is used to demarcate boundaries between two separate statements.
 A statement terminator is used to demarcate the end of an individual statement.
 Semicolons are used in programming languages for two things: statement separators and statement terminators.
 When a language uses semicolons as statement separators, this allows you to write more than one statement on the same line.
 Semicolons as statement terminators aren’t optional and are used to definitively mark the end of a statement.